 On February 10, 1998, Messrs.
 Pinkerton, Ronca and Harvey attended the PaineWebber Energy Conference in New York.
 At the same time, Mr. Ronca and other representatives of Domain were in New York to make presentations to the rating agencies in connection with Domain's proposed Rule 144A offering of debt securities.
 At the PaineWebber conference, Mr. Pinkerton and Mr. Harvey met with a representative of PaineWebber to discuss further the possibility of Domain's acquiring Lomak's Gulf of Mexico properties.
-At this meeting, Mr. Pinkerton and Mr. Harvey also briefly discussed the possibility of a combination of Lomak and Domain.
+At this meeting, Mr. Pinkerton and Domain.

 On February 17, 1998, at a regularly scheduled Domain Board meeting, Mr. Ronca updated the Board on numerous merger and acquisition discussions that he had undertaken, indicated his belief that certain benefits could be realized through a combination with Lomak and advised the Board that he intended to pursue more in-depth discussions.
 Domain's Board encouraged Mr. Ronca to continue these efforts.
-Thereafter, on multiple occasions Jonathan S. Linker, Chairman of the Board of Domain and a Managing Director of First Reserve Corporation ("First Reserve"), separately affirmed First Reserve's support for Mr. Ronca's initiatives in this regard.
+Thereafter, on multiple occasions Jonathan S. Linker, Chairman of the Board of Domain and a Managing Director of First Reserve

+Corporation ("First Reserve"), separately affirmed First Reserve's support for Mr. Ronca's initiatives in this regard.
 First Reserve is the managing general partner of the general partner of FRLP.